KeystoneHQ/Keystone-developer-hub/research/cardano-qr-data-protocol.md

-# Solana qr code data transmission protocol
+# Cardano qr code data transmission protocol

 ## Abstract

-This is the process and data transmission standard via QR Code for offline signer to work with watch-only wallet on Solana.
+This is the process and data transmission standard via QR Code for offline signer to work with watch-only wallet on Cardano.

-## Motivation

-Currently, more and more users would like to use complete offline signers like hardware wallets, mobile phones on offline mode to manage their private keys.
-In order to sign transaction or data, these offline signers have to work with a watch-only wallet. these watch-only will prepare the data to be sign.
-Currently, the data transmission method between offline signers and watch-only wallet will include QR Code, usb,bluetooth and file transfer.Compare with other data transmission method like usd, bluetooth, and file transfer, the QR Code data transmission have these advantages.

-- Transparency and Security: Compared to usb or bluetooth, user can easily decode the data in QR Code (with the help of some tools), it can let user know what they are going to sign. this Transparency can provide more security.
-- Better Compatibility: Compared to usb and Bluetooth, the QR Code data transmission have better compatibility, normally it will not be break by other software change like browser upgrade. system upgrade etc.
-- Better User experience: The QR Code data transmission can provide much better user experience compare to usb, bluetooth and file transfer especially on the mobile environment.
-- Smaller attack surface.
-USB and Bluetooth have a higher attack surface than QR-Codes.

-Because of these advantages, the QR Code data transmission is a better choice.
-However, there is no standard specification for QR usage in Solana.
-This article presents a standard process and data transmission protocol for offline signers to work with the watch-only wallet.

 ## Specification